 The ITP follows the general guidelines and principles depicted in the ISO/ITU standards for OSI Conformance Testing Methodology and Framework (X.290, X.294/ISO9646-5).
 For instance, the test cases listed in the ITP form an Abstract Test Method (ATM) since they describe how an Implementation Under Test will be tested independent of any specific realization of a Means of Testing.
 However, the test case descriptions provide enough details (down to the attribute value level) to enable abstract test cases to be specified for this test method.

 The test cases presented in this document were designed to address a representative sample of the Managed Object Conformance Statements available in the IIS.
 Tests are provided for every mandatory requirement as well as a representative set of conditional and optional requirements listed in the MOCS.
 In addition, the testing campaigns described by the ITP consist of tests which are best represented by the three types of conformance testing defined by the standards, i.e., Basic Interconnection Tests (S2S and some Security), Capability Tests (MOC), and Behaviour Tests (Security, MOC, Association Management).
 The OSI Conformance Testing standards also call for a test report to be generated at the conclusion of testing.
 The test report depicted in the ITP is aligned with the template provided in X.294, and is intended to satisfy that requirement.
 Finally, the testing process as a whole has been designed in accordance with the standards recommendations.
-For example the TMN Test Center has a Test Lab Manager who will be responsible for all the issues relating to the lab itself and to the testing process.
+For example the Neustar Test Center has a Test Lab Manager who will be responsible for all the issues relating to the lab itself and to the testing process.

 Connectivity

-Connectivity information to the NPAC SMS Simulator is available from NeuStar.
+Connectivity information to the NPAC SMS ITP Tool is available from Neustar.

 Stack-to-Stack Interoperability Testing